-As with any topic, the early days of learning a programming language are all about the essentials.
+The early days of learning a programming language are all about the essentials.
 You might start by learning binary, data types, and how to print to the console.
-From there, you’ll explore topics like variables, functions, conditional logic, arrays, and objects.
+From there, you’ll explore topics like:

 Write clean code from the start.

-Here’s one thing an online course may not teach you: On top of learning how to write your code, you should also practice writing it well.
+Here’s something an online course may not teach you: On top of learning how to write your code, you should also practice writing it well.

 Even if you decide to freelance, writing clean code ensures you’ll understand your own code.
 It’s better to build the habit of clean coding now, as it will save you hours trying to decipher your work after you haven’t looked at it in months.